breezy-team/breezy/doc/user_manual/normal.rst

 upstream tarball is named ``scruff-0.1.tar.gz`` and the version number is ``0.1``.
 As there is not code in the branch yet the plugin does not know what package you are creating.
-So you must also supply the package name usinf the ``--package`` option.
+So you must also supply the package name using the ``--package`` option.
 This means that once you have downloaded the tarball you should run::

   $ cd scruff/